swagger-akka-http/swagger-akka-http/README.md

 ## Adding Swagger Annotations

-Spray-routing works by concatenating various routes, built up by directives, to produce an api.
-The [routing dsl](http://spray.io/documentation/1.2.2/spray-routing/) is an elegant way to describe an api and differs from the more common class and method approach of other frameworks.
-But because Swagger's annotation library requires classes, methods and fields to describe an Api, one may find it difficult to annotate a spray-routing application.
+Akka-Http routing works by concatenating various routes, built up by directives, to produce an api.
+The [routing dsl](http://doc.akka.io/docs/akka-stream-and-http-experimental/2.0.3/scala/http/routing-dsl/overview.html) is an elegant way to describe an api and differs from the more common class and method approach of other frameworks.
+But because Swagger's annotation library requires classes, methods and fields to describe an Api, one may find it difficult to annotate a akka-http routing application.

-A simple solution is to break apart a spray-routing application into various resource traits, with methods for specific api operations, joined by route concatentation into a route property.
+A simple solution is to break apart a akka-http routing application into various resource traits, with methods for specific api operations, joined by route concatentation into a route property.
 These traits with can then be joined together by their own route properties into a complete api.
 Despite losing the completeness of an entire api the result is a more modular application with a succint resource list.
 The balance is up to the developer but for a reasonably-sized applicaiton organizing routes across various traits is probably a good idea.

 With this structure you can apply ```@Api``` annotations to these individual traits and ```@ApiOperation``` annotations to methods.